RELATES TO: KRS 198B.260, 216B.010-216B.131, 216B.990, 218A.175, 311, 314, 29 C.F.R. 1910.1030(d)(2)(vii), 21 U.S.C. 801 - 971

 (3) May use data from the Kentucky All Schedule Prescription Electronic Reporting (KASPER) Program to determine if the majority of the patients of the facility’s practitioners are prescribed controlled substances.

-(b) Post the license conspicuously in a public area of the facility.
+(2) Each facility shall post the license conspicuously in a public area of the facility.

 (a) The licensee shall be legally responsible for: